-THC or tetrahydrocannabidinol: the active ingredient in cannabis, giving it its narcotic and psychoactive effects.
-Thus far, THC is the only cannabinoid proven to give the user a “high”.
-Cannabinoids are found in both high-THC cannabis, and low-THC cannabis, THC is one of many.
+THC or tetrahydrocannabinol: the active ingredient in cannabis, giving it its narcotic and psychoactive effects.
+Thus far, THC is the only cannabinoid proven to provide the user with a “high.”
+Cannabinoids are found in both high-THC cannabis and low-THC cannabis; THC is one of many.

-Flower samples are prepped and submitted POST THRESH, which means the content we report is post drying and post mechanical threshing, not flower that has been trimmed and gingerly handled.
-We submit at least 10 samples of post threshed flower each season, and select one that is most representative of the average content.
-Average content post thresh is an important factor for large scale production.
+Flower samples are prepared and submitted POST THRESH, which means the material we test is dried and mechanically threshed, not flower that has been trimmed and gingerly handled.
+We submit at least ten samples of post-threshed flower each season and select one that is most representative of the average content.
+Average content post-thresh is a critical factor for large-scale production.

-It’s true that environment plays a role in many plant traits.
-With some traits it plays a larger role, and some a smaller role.
-Scientists refer to this by “G by E” or genetics by environment.
-There is beginning university research to show that cannabinoid pathways are largely controlled by genetics – over 80%, and the remainder 20% is influenced by environment.
-This is great news!
-Stable cannabinoid profiles across regions is absolutely attainable in well-bred varieties, as evidenced by many EU and Canadian varieties.
-It is likely that the variation seen in the current market is due to poorly bred genetics.
-As with any plant species, the best seed is well bred for adaptation to your specific region and climate.
+Environment indeed plays a role in many plant traits.
+With some traits, it plays a more significant role, and some a more minor role.
+Scientists call this “G by E” or genetics by environment.
+University research shows cannabinoid pathways are primarily controlled by genetics – over 80%, and the environment influences the remaining 20%.
+This is excellent news!
+Stable cannabinoid profiles across regions are absolutely attainable in well-bred varieties, as evidenced by many EU and Canadian varieties.
+The variation seen in the current market is likely due to poorly bred genetics.
+Like any plant species, the best seed is well-bred to adapt to your region and climate.
 Though major traits will remain stable, variety performance will vary slightly within a region.
 Importantly, cannabinoid content should not have significant variances.

-Well packaged seed with a label that conforms to federal law Get to know the company.
-Outlandish claims like 100% feminization, 100% germination, extremely high or low cannabinoid content should be validated with respectable 3rd party data.
-Proof of stability: Stability means the variety has performed consistently for a number of generations.
-Asking for data on the parent generation can be helpful in determining of the genetics are stable.
-This is particularly important for THC content.
-Well-bred seed should have stable THC content across at least 2-3 prior generations Look for AOSCA certified seed: This is 3rd party data that certifies that the particular seed has been grown according to AOSCA Standards to maintain genetic purity.
-A seed certifying agency works closely with seed growers to help them follow AOSCA Standards throughout the seed production process.
-AOSCA Standards apply to hemp and a wide range of field crops, turf grasses, fruits, vegetables, woody plants, forbs and vegetative propagated species available for sale.
-Seed lots that successfully complete the seed certification process qualify for the official “Blue” Certified seed tag, providing assurance to the seed customer that the seed has met standards for genetic and varietal purity.
-Look for seed that suits your production methods and equipment.
-Look for seed that has demonstrated performance in your region, or has been bred in your region using data based breeding.
-Buy seed once you understand the market that particular variety serves.
+Well-packaged, clean seed with a label that conforms to federal law.
+Get to know the company.
+Outlandish claims like 100% feminization, 100% germination, and extremely high or low cannabinoid content should be validated by respectable 3rd party data.
+Proof of stability: Stability means the variety has performed consistently for several generations.
+Asking for current and parent seed data can help determine if the genetics are stable.
+Stability is essential for THC content.
+Well-bred seed should have compliant THC content across at least 2-3 generations.
+AOSCA certified seed: This is 3rd third-party validation that the seed has been grown according to AOSCA Standards to maintain genetic purity.
+Seed lots that complete the seed certification process qualify for the official “Blue” Certified seed tag.
+Seed that has been bred for your production methods and equipment.
+Seed that has demonstrated performance in your region or has been bred using data-based breeding.
+Understand the market the variety serves.
 Identify customers for your crop before you plant.

 A dioecious plant is one where the male and female reproductive systems occur on separate plants.
-While both plants produce flowers, one plant has the male reproductive parts and the other plant has the female parts.
-This is unlike a monoecious plant, which has both male and female flowers.
+While both plants produce flowers, one plant has male reproductive parts, and the other has female parts.
+This is unlike a monoecious plant, which has both male and female flowers on the same plant.

-There are many editing targets of interest in cannabis, including some of the editing events that are of interest in other crops and vegetables.
-At present, the regulatory path for GE crops is not clear, but certainly very expensive.
+There are many editing targets of interest in cannabis, including some editing events involving other crops and vegetables.
+The regulatory path for GE crops is unclear, but it is costly.
 Many of the GE systems require a transformation system and suffer from the same methodological limitations of transgenics.
-Even GE systems which do not require a transgenic delivery system require a reliable system for generating plants from protoplasts which is also not a reality today.
+Even GE systems, which do not require a transgenic delivery system, require a reliable method for generating plants from protoplasts, which is also not a reality today.
 Finally, and perhaps most importantly, the freedom to operate with CRISPR-Cas and other editing methods is uncertain due to litigation around the foundational patents.

-At present there is not published, reproducible transformation system for getting transgenic events in to Cannabis.
-There are some who have claimed to have successfully created transgenic Cannabis but this has yet to be validated independently.
-Ever more product manufacturers are seeking to gain verification from the Non-GMO Project so the motivation to create new, transgenically-based products is waning.
-This is particularly true given that creation and deregulation of a transgenic event is on average a 13 year process with costs that can exceed $100M.
-New West Genetics does not plan on creating, much less, deregulating a GMO cannabis seed for the supply chain.
-However there is value in utilizing transgenic tolls for validation of gene function with in the R&D setting.
+There is no published, reproducible transformation system for getting transgenic events into Cannabis.
+Some have claimed to have successfully created transgenic Cannabis, but this has yet to be validated independently.
+More product manufacturers are seeking verification from the non-GMO Project, so the motivation to develop new, transgenic-based products is waning.
+This is particularly true given that the creation and deregulation of a transgenic event is, on average, a lengthy 13-year regulatory process with costs exceeding $100M.
+However, there is value in utilizing transgenic tools to validate gene function within the R&D setting.